 The project is funded by the Independent Research Fund Denmark as an international postdoctoral fellowship hosted by the Department of History and Classical Studies, Aarhus University and by the Faculty of History, University of Cambridge, where I have been invited as a visiting scholar.
 At Cambridge I will work with professor in environmental history and editor of the Agricultural History Review, Dr. Paul Warde.
 The project was further rewarded fellowships by the Carlsberg Foundation and the Marie Skłodowska-Curie Actions, which I, unfortunately, had to decline due to overlap in funding.

-The project further develops the research done in my PhD dissertation, moving from considering the agrarian economic culture revealed in early modern farming manuals to transformations in agricultural knowledge and expertise.
-Publications and papers relating to my dissertation and my current project include:
+In 2022, I started on an international postdoc funded by the Independent Research Fund Denmark with a project that further developed the research done in my PhD dissertation.
+The purpose was to go from considering the agrarian economic culture revealed in early modern farming manuals to include also transformations in agricultural knowledge and expertise.
+The project was broken of earlier than expected because I took a job as curator and head of collections at he Danish Green Museum in late 2022.
+Publications and papers relating to my dissertation and the postdoc project include:

 2021: ”To be Bold of One’s Own: Agrarian Capitalism and Household Management in Thomas Tusser’s Five Hundred Points of Good Husbandry”, Cultural and Social History, vol. 18, issue 2, https://www.tandfonline.com/doi/full/10.1080/14780038.2021.1918846